 We went into the kitchen and she pointed to a cast-iron skillet and containers of cornmeal and flour on the counter.
 “The buttermilk and bacon grease are in the refrigerator,” she said.
 Then I got to work.
 Before I started, however, I asked her if she had any blueberries for me to add to the cornbread.
 She said she didn’t unfortunately, but she was intrigued.

 I explained that before arriving in Texas, I had made blueberry cornbread back in my kitchen in New York.
 Blueberries are in season now and I’d picked some up at the market.
-While I enjoy popping them in my mouth like candy, I needed to use them up before my travels and considered making muffins with my bounty.
+While I enjoy popping them in my mouth like candy, I needed to use them up before my travels and considered making my oatmeal blueberry muffins with my bounty.
 After seeing some cornmeal blueberry muffin recipes, however, I decided that baking a similar recipe in a skillet would be even better.

 While I had started with my usual cornbread recipe, I added sugar to the mix and also changed the ratio of cornmeal to flour, as I wanted it to be a bit more tender and sweet.
 Of course, I’m one that feels sugar in cornbread is simply not done, so I was clearly breaking the rules.
 No matter, I was okay with making an exception in this case.
 Since I was shaking things up, for extra flavor I put in a bit of nutmeg and lime zest to the blueberry cornbread, too.

 After I pulled the skillet out of the oven and had my first slice, any worries I had were soon gone.
 Not only did the blueberry cornbread retain its essential character, but also there was the joyful bonus of tart juicy bursts from the blueberries in each bite.
 Sure, it was a little sweeter than regular cornbread, but not enough to be cloying.
 And while it was good with a pat of butter, it was also so soft that it could be eaten on its own, hot out of the oven.